-All Coolpix cameras (as up to January 2016 more than 212 different models!) listed below are made for right-hand photographers, except the Coolpix 100 !
+All Coolpix cameras (as up to January 2018 more than 220 different models (!) listed below are made for right-hand photographers, except the Coolpix 100 !
 The listing below is by serial number order.

 From the beginning of 2016 Nikon closed the Coolpix L-, S- and P-series and is using a new camera code: Nikon Coolpix A-series and Nikon Coolpix B-series.
 As per January 2016 Nikon also introduced a line of 'premium' compact cameras, called Nikon DL-series.